Lead Accumulator

 A Lead-Acid Battery, also known as a Lead Accumulator, is a type of rechargeable battery that uses a chemical reaction to store and release electrical energy.

-When the battery is discharged, the chemical reaction is reversed, with the lead sulfate on the electrodes reacting with the electrolyte to form lead dioxide, lead, and sulfuric acid, releasing electrical energy in the process.
+When the battery is discharged, the chemical reaction is reversed, with the lead sulfate on the electrodes reacting with the electrolyte to form lead dioxide, lead, and sulphuric acid, releasing electrical energy in the process.

 Overall, Lead-Acid Batteries are a reliable and versatile type of rechargeable battery that is widely used in various applications due to their long service life, low cost, and high energy density.
 However, they also have some drawbacks, such as being heavy, requiring regular maintenance, and being sensitive to overcharging and deep discharge.